 1. Not making enough time for the move

 Most people underestimate the amount of time it takes to pack up an average home.
 You probably don’t know how much stuff you own and how hard it is to sort through them.
 If you plan on leaving your packing until the week of your move, you will be stressed-out and prone to make mistakes.
-Start planning and your packing, at least, two weeks before the move-out day.
+Start planning and packing, at least, two weeks before the move-out day

 2. Assuming all moving boxes are created equal

 Using free moving boxes instead of buying them is a wise decision.
 But only as long as you take steps to ensure that the boxes you get are good enough.
-Your packing boxes are very important; you don’t want them giving way when they are lifted.
+Your packing boxes are very important; you don’t want them to give way when they are lifted.
 Use only boxes that are clean, free of water damage, and sturdy enough to withstand the weight of your items.

 3. Failing to pack methodically